K3ysTr0K3R/wifi_networks/README.md

 # wifi_networks

-This script will show you the WIFI networks your device is capturing.
-Maybe use this script with a WIFI adapter, i might inprove this script a little more.
+This script provides a convenient way to view the WIFI networks detected by your device.
+For optimal results, consider using it alongside a WIFI adapter.
+I am continually working on enhancing this script to further improve its functionality and capabilities.